mdolab/adflow/doc/tutorial.rst

   import numpy
   from mpi4py import MPI
   from baseclasses import *
-  from sumb import SUMB
+  from adflow import ADFLOW

-Then, we define inputs as well as options for SUmb.
+Then, we define inputs as well as options for ADflow.
 The grid files is in CGNS format.
 We usually use ICEM CFD to generate grids.
 Here, we also define a few flow conditions and reference values to be put into ``AeroProblem`` later.::